 The data field contains part of the packet that triggered the packet-in message, the packet is either included in full in the data field or it is truncated if it is buffered.
-The packet header reflect any changes applied to the packet in previous processing, but does not include pending changes from the action-set.
-When a packet is buffered, some number of bytes from the packet beggining will be included in the data field of the message.
+The packet format is an Ethernet frame, including an Ethernet header and Ethernet payload (but no Ethernet FCS).
+The packet header reflects any changes applied to the packet in previous processing, but does not include pending changes from the action set.

+When a packet is buffered, some number of bytes from the packet beginning will be included in the data field of the message.
 If the packet is sent because of a "send to controller" action, then this number of bytes must be equal to the max_len value from the ofp_action_output that triggered the message.
 If the packet is sent for other reasons, such as an invalid TTL, then this number of bytes must be equal to the miss_send_len value configured using the OFPT_SET_CONFIG message.
 The default miss_send_len is 128 bytes.
-If the packet is not buffered - either because of no available buffers, or because of explicitly requested via OFPCML_NO_BUFFER - the entire packet must be included in the data field.
+If the packet is not buffered - either because of no available buffers, or because of being explicitly requested via OFPCML_NO_BUFFER - the entire packet must be included in the data field.